How to Read a Pay Stub Step-by-Step Guide for Employees in 2025

 Troubleshooting Tips

-• If you notice errors, contact HR or payroll immediately for correction.
+• If errors are detected, contact HR or payroll immediately for corrections.

-• Use year-to-date totals to cross-check your W-2 before filing taxes.
+• Use year-to-date totals to cross-check W-2 statements before filing taxes.

-• Track deductions to ensure benefits like health insurance are applied correctly.
+• Track deductions carefully to ensure benefits such as health insurance and retirement contributions are applied properly.

 FAQ: How to Read a Pay Stub